Skip to content

 --access-level="not_protected"

-Parameter Description
+Parameter descriptions

 Parameter Name Value Description

-url http://192.168.91.11:8899 GitLab access URL
+url http://192.168.91.11:8899 Gitlab access URL

-registration-token token GitLab admin token
+registration-token token Gitlab admin token

 description gitlab-runner Description information

-tag-list docker,localMachine Tags to select corresponding executors
+tag-list docker,localMachine Tags can be selected based on corresponding executors

-More parameters: https://docs.gitlab.com/runner/configuration/advanced-configuration.html
+More parameters reference: https://docs.gitlab.com/runner/configuration/advanced-configuration.html

 Configure GitLab Webhook